 Students may complete an undergraduate level program at ASUMH through collaboration with UAMS.
-The program is designed so that Arkansas State University-Mountain Home provides the general education core leading to the ASUMH Associate of Arts degree.
-UAMS then provides dental hygiene courses at Mountain Home that allow the student to complete the Bachelor of Science in Dental Hygiene.
-When the course work is complete, the degree is awarded by the University of Arkansas for Medical Sciences.
+The program is designed so that ASUMH provides the general education core leading to the ASUMH Associate of Arts degree.
+UAMS then provides dental hygiene courses at Mountain Home that allows the student to complete the Bachelor of Science in Dental Hygiene.
+When the course work is complete, the degree is awarded by UAMS.

-Catalogs, admission applications, and other information may be obtained by calling the ASUMH Health Science Coordinator at (870)508-6266 or ASUMH Admissions office at (870)508-6104.
+Catalogs, admission applications, and other information may be obtained by calling the ASUMH health science coordinator at (870) 508-6266 or ASUMH Office of Admissions at (870) 508-6104.